 The ever-popular Reese’s Peanut Butter Cups are gluten-free.

-Important!
-Seasonal shapes, such as Reese’s Eggs, are usually not gluten-free, so double-check labels.
-A better option is Reese’s Miniatures, wrapped in Easter-themed foil wrappers.
-They have the Hershey’s Company “gluten free” icon printed on the package.
+For an Easter-themed Reese’s, try Reese’s Miniatures, wrapped in Easter-themed foil wrappers, or Mallow-Topped Reese’s Peanut Butter Cups.
+They both have the Hershey’s Company “gluten free” icon printed on the package.

 Reese’s Pieces Carrot